ThePaavero/git-notifications/README.md

 Subscribe to real time, native desktop notifications of version control events for a certain repository.

+*NOTE*: The client is set up to render Beanstalk's event object schema.
+Edit to suit your version control provider if needed.

 ![Screenshot](/screenshot.png?raw=true "Screenshot")

 ## The backend